 Customs regulations in Denmark can be divided into two groups:

-- Entering Denmark from within the European Union, or
+- Entering Denmark from within the European Union

-- Coming to Denmark from outside the EU.
+- Coming to Denmark from outside the European Union

 Entering Denmark From Within the EU